s4iTen/PFA_Project/README.md

 Browse the available Nike shoe models and select the desired model to customize.

-Use the 3D model customization tools to personalize your shoes with different colors.
+Use the 3D model customization tools to personalize your shoes with different colors then give it a name and save it.

 Add the customized shoes to your cart and proceed to checkout.